Dyz598/pandawa-docs/getting-started/basics.md

 # The Basics/Sample App

-In Pandawa most of your code will be done in the `src` folder.

 In this example app we will be making one `GET` method API with the endpoint `ping` that will return a JSON response with the field `pong` with the boolean value `true`.

+In Pandawa most of your code will be placed/done in the `src` folder.

-Pandawa has separated Laravel's default service providers to make its base skeleton more plain and so by default it does not have much features yet.
+Pandawa has separated Laravel's default service providers to make its base skeleton more plain and so by default it does not have features/components yet.
 So we need to instruct/install all the components we need for our application.

-For this example we will be installing the routing bundle and annotation bundle with the following commands.
+For this example we will be installing the following bundles/packages from the following commands to install the things we need for our application.

 ```
 composer require pandawa/routing-bundle:"^5.0"